-Australia is a huge and expensive country, luckily the working holiday visa scheme allows young people to take a working holiday in Australia and make some money to fund their travels.
+Australia is amazing but it’s also a huge and expensive country to travel.
+Luckily the working holiday visa scheme allows young people to take a working holiday in Australia and make some money to fund their travels along the way.

 I managed to save over AUD$15,000 working for 6 months in Australia, enough to fund more epic adventures and buy a campervan!

 Read on to see how I did it and then download my free working holiday guide for all the tips you need to travel, work and save money in Australia.

 How I saved $15,000 on my working holiday in Australia

 After 6 months of traveling in India and South East Asia the prices in Australia were a shock to the system and my funds were pretty low, so I started my job hunt almost as soon as I arrived in Melbourne in June.

 Luckily, I had a friend to stay with which saved me a lot of money and made it easier to sort out all the necessary paperwork, set up a bank account, apply for a tax file number and medicare card and get an Australian sim card.